-Some learners will complete all four fundamentals courses, thus gaining the broadest base of knowledge and experience on which to establish their career.
-Those with prior experience in the digital professions can “test out” of the introductory “Essentials” course and move right into a “Fundamentals” course that will help them prepare for the next stage of their career.
+Some learners completed all four fundamentals courses, thus gaining the broadest base of knowledge and experience on which to establish their career.
+Those with prior experience in the digital professions could “test out” of the introductory “Essentials” course and move right into a “Fundamentals” course to help them prepare for the next stage of their career.

-Every UNE Academy course includes a project-based learning experience to help learners apply new content knowledge to projects that reflect the cyclical, agile development process found in many work environments: identifying client needs, proposing solutions, prototyping demos and iterative testing.
-Learners will capture those project-based experiences in digital portfolios that demonstrate competencies for future employers.
+Every UNE Academy course included a project-based learning experience to help learners apply new content knowledge to projects that reflected the cyclical, agile development process found in many work environments: identifying client needs, proposing solutions, prototyping demos and iterative testing.
+Learners captured those project-based experiences in digital portfolios that demonstrated competencies for future employers.

-Professional mentors are the heart of the UNE Academy.
-We recruit mentors from among the most accomplished professionals in Maine’s business community, ensuring that course work and project work undertaken by learners reflects the current best-practices of the business world.
-At the same, time, Academy mentors are among the most generous and intuitive of their colleagues, adept at teaching and building rapport—they are the stars who want to “pay forward” their own success by guiding and supporting learners in all aspects of their Academy experience.
+Professional mentors were the heart of the UNE Academy.
+We recruited mentors from among the most accomplished professionals in Maine’s business community, ensuring that course work and project work undertaken by learners reflected the current best-practices of the business world.
+At the same, time, Academy mentors were among the most generous and intuitive of their colleagues, adept at teaching and building rapport—they are the stars who wanted to “pay forward” their own success by guiding and supporting learners in all aspects of their Academy experience.

-Mentors interact with learners via an online discussion forum and participate in “office hours” at the Academy’s Learning Hub on the UNE Portland campus, as well as other locations based on need.
-Learners who are able travel to the Learning Hub will meet with other learners and mentors at regular times.
-Those who are unable to attend in person can participate live via telepresence or watch archived Learning Hub events.
+Mentors interacted with learners via an online discussion forum and participated in “office hours” at the Academy’s Learning Hub on the UNE Portland Campus, as well as other locations based on need.
+Learners who were able travel to the Learning Hub met with other learners and mentors at regular times.
+Those who were unable to attend in person could participate live via telepresence or watch archived Learning Hub events.

-The ultimate goal is to connect with employers.
+The ultimate goal was to connect with employers.

-After completing a curated selection of individual and group learning experiences built around employer-defined competencies, you will receive a certificate of course completion and be invited to meet with employers at UNE Academy Roundtables — including the same employers who defined the competencies outcomes for Academy courses.
+After completing a curated selection of individual and group learning experiences built around employer-defined competencies, learners received a certificate of course completion and were invited to meet with employers at UNE Academy Roundtables — including the same employers who defined the competencies outcomes for Academy courses.

 Maine employers have reported that meeting qualified candidates in person is among the best ways to find great employees.
-Academy Roundtables will provide opportunities for you to present your work and for employers and professionals to share their own pathways to professional success.
+Academy Roundtables provided opportunities for learners to present their work and for employers and professionals to share their own pathways to professional success.